SO-Close-Vote-Reviewers/socvr-website-content/pages/room-info/nominations.md

 # Room Owner Nominations

-Our chat room periodicly looks for new Room Owners.
+Our chat room periodically looks for new Room Owners.

 We use an "application/interview" style for new Room Owners.
 The workflow works like this: